Azure/CloudIoTHack/HOL 1/HOL 1 - MXChip.md

 <a name="Exercise4"></a>
 ## Exercise 4: Deploy an app to the device ##

 In this exercise, you will compile an embedded C++ app that transmits events to your Azure IoT Hub and use Visual Studio Code to upload it to the MXChip.
-Once the app is uploaded, it will begin executing on the device, and it will send a JSON payload containing three accelerometer values (X, Y, and Z) approximately every two seconds.
+Once the app is uploaded, it will begin executing on the device, and it will send a JSON payload containing three accelerometer values (X, Y, and Z) as well as temperature and humidity readings approximately every two seconds.
 The app is persisted in the firmware and automatically resumes execution if the device is powered off and back on.

 1. Start Visual Studio Code and select **Open Folder...** from the **File** menu.
 Browse to the "FlySimEmbedded" folder included in the lab download.